CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-The `POPCY` variable contains the `SUM` of the population for blockgroup for the year 2019.
+The `POPCY` variable contains the `SUM` of the population for the block group for the year of 2019.
 Let's enrich our stores DataFrame with that variable.

 ### Enrich a points DataFrame